Parameters

 .

-If an alert is patched in both top-level key and the top-level key matching parameter
+If an alert is patched in both top-level key *

 , the patches are merged together, with the version-specific patch overriding the generic patch.